Users

 • info.magnolia.jaas.sp.ldap.connection.password.ActivationKeyBasedPasswordDecoder

 This implementation uses the same set of keys as activation.
-To gain an encoded password, use the SecurityUtil.encrypt("password") method.
+To get an encoded password, use the SecurityUtil.encrypt("password") method.

 • info.magnolia.jaas.sp.ldap.connection.password.PasswordManagerBasedPasswordDecoder